imTypicalT/frontend-mentor-qr-code-component/README.md

 ### What I learned

 Most of this project took place within the stylesheet.
-There I was able to figure out how to center the flexbox on the page, and center the elements inside of it.
-Getting the opportunity to figure out how to make rounded corners was pretty fun too, it makes the finished project look much mor polished.
+There I was able to figure out how to use flexbox and center the elements inside of it.
+Getting the opportunity to figure out how to make rounded corners was pretty fun too, it makes the finished project look much more polished.

 ```css
 .box {